deomorxsy/deomorxsy.github.io/README.md

-# About
-my personal website, built from the scratch by testing css and html features.
-The template is originally from the "[Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)" series on Mozilla Developer website, adapted to Jekyll inspirated by some gith-pages.
-Ongoing.

-### File-tags:

-NOTE: my notes (mostly inside .css files).
-They're pretty useful for optimize your time while analysing the project.

-### Based on:
+### old-blog

-+ [Poole](http://getpoole.com/)'s sidebar, a simple drawer menu;
+my old personal website built from scratch using jekyll and deployed to github-pages.
+Currently trying Continuous Integration with the Github Action Workflows at the main branch of this repo, based on the [deploy-pages](https://github.com/actions/deploy-pages) template and [doutv's workaround solution](https://gist.github.com/doutv/54098c2c283ed8141ba961c88a2d5bb0) using the [ssh-agent](https://github.com/marketplace/actions/webfactory-ssh-agent) template.